Cajac/picoCTF-Writeups/picoCTF_2022/Reverse_Engineering/Fresh_Java.md

 ### Get the flag

 We can rather easily create the flag manually but let's not do that.
-Instead we will use builtin commandline tools like `grep`, `sort` and `cut` to extract the flag for us.
+Instead we will use builtin Linux commandline tools like `grep`, `sort` and `cut` to extract the flag for us.

 Start by copying the source to a file named `KeygenMe_main.java`.